-Investment – Quarter ended 30 June 2017
+Investment – Quarter ended 30 September 2017

 The commentary features contributions from AMP Capital.
 The views expressed are not necessarily the views of the Board of Trustees of the National Provident Fund.

 September quarter data was consistent with our expectation for higher global GDP growth in 2017.
 In the United States growth in activity has rebounded from the weak patch at the start of the year, supported by inventory accumulation, solid consumer spending, and a continuing recovery in investment spending.
 With US 2017 growth of around 2.2% and accelerating activity in Europe, Japan and the emerging markets, the increasingly synchronised global upswing is on track to deliver world GDP growth of 3.5% this year and 3.7% in 2018.

 Economic conditions continue to improve in Europe with the likelihood that annualgrowth will exceed 2% in the near term, the first time it has done so since 2007.TheGerman unemployment rate has declined to 3.6%, which is its lowest level since1980.Across the European Union (EU), unemployment is down in all 28 memberstatescompared with one year ago.
 The still-supportive monetary and stimulus policiesfromthe European Central Bank (ECB), a healthy trend in exports and strongconsumerconfidence has supplanted earlier worries about mass migration andterrorismgenerating a sharp political swing towards Right-wing parties.
 Notwithstandingstronggrowth and employment trends, issues of social cohesion are still unresolved inEurope.The late-September German elections saw the CDU coalition led by Angela Merkelsufferweakened support, with the nationalist AfD and the free-market friendly FDP likely tobenecessary coalition partners for the centrist bloc.